aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

     **NodeREDURL**: The URL of the EC2 instance

 - __3.2.2.__ Browse to the URL and you should see Node-RED appear.
-If you receive a timeout message or your browser pauses, the initial set up of the instance may still be taking places.
+If you receive a timeout message or your browser pauses, the initial set up of the instance may still be taking place.
 In that case, just wait a minute or two and try again.
 Firefox users may have difficulty viewing Node-RED.
 If so, please try Chrome, IE, or Safari.

     ![](images/image5-rev2.png "image")